kanya-approve/node-taint-operator/README.md

 # Node Taint Remover

-Removes the kubernetes.io/arch from newly created nodes.
+Removes the "kubernetes.io/arch" taint from newly added nodes.

 ## Description

 GKE clusters with only ARM nodes do not have a way to set tolerations on pods related to Dataplane V2.
 This is a quick and dirty means to resolve [this](https://serverfault.com/questions/1141581/gke-arm-based-cluster-starts-in-invalid-state).
 Some of charts that I install don't have any settings for tolerations.
+Ideally, you should follow [this](https://cloud.google.com/kubernetes-engine/docs/how-to/prepare-arm-workloads-for-deployment) for deploying workloads on ARM nodes on GKE.

 ## Getting Started